Gila River Indian Community History

 The location of the “Gila River Indian Community (GRIC)” traces its roots back to the Hohokam (ancestors of those who speak the O’odham language).

-Today, the community is the homeland of the Akimel O’odham (O’odham) and the Pee-Posh (Maricopa) Tribes.
+Today, the community is the homeland of the Akimel O’odham (O’odham) and the Piipaash (Maricopa) Tribes.

-The Pee-Posh became an ally of the O’odham and together they banned and fought against surrounding warring enemies.
+The Piipaash (Pee-Posh) are a Yuman band that migrated from the southern Colorado River and established residency in a hamlet called “Maricopa Colony,” which is located in the most western part of the reservation.
+The Piipaash (Pee-Posh) became an ally of the O’odham and together they banned and fought against surrounding warring enemies.
 The two tribes agreed that each would follow their own traditions but would have a single council govern its affairs.
 For this reason, the “Gila River Indian Community” was coined.

 Federally Recognized: 1859